 Laws and regulations concerning government programs, including Medicare and Medicaid, are complex and subject to varying interpretation.
 Compliance with such laws and regulations may be subject to future government review and interpretation.
 Additionally, the contracts the Organization has with commercial health insurance payors provide for retroactive audit and review of claims.
 Settlement with third party payors for retroactive adjustments due to audits, reviews or investigations are considered variable consideration and are included in the determination of the estimated transaction price for providing patient care.
 The variable consideration is estimated based on the terms of the payment agreement, existing correspondence from the payor and our historical settlement activity.
 These estimates are adjusted in future periods, as new information becomes available.
 Management intends to fully cooperate with any governmental agencies in requests for information.
 Noncompliance with laws and regulations can make the Organization subject to regulatory action, including fines, penalties, and exclusion from the Medicare and Medicaid programs.
-The Organization currently has select claims under a post-pay review by government agencies.
-The Organization received demand letters in December 2022 and January 2023, noting overpayment amounts for paid claims totaling approximately \$1,524,000 and as a result, recorded a reduction in net patient service revenue for such an amount.
+The Organization currently does not have select claims under a post-pay review by government agencies.
+The Organization previously received demand letters in December 2022 and January 2023, noting overpayment amounts for paid claims totaling approximately \$1,524,000 and as a result, recorded a reduction in net patient service revenue for such an amount during the year ended June 30, 2023.
 These amounts are to be recouped over time through future Medicare payments.
-At June 30, 2023, approximately \$840,000 are owed under these demand letters.
+At June 30, 2023, approximately \$840,000 was owed under these demand letters.
 The Organization has accrued for this amount on the balance sheet within accrued expenses.
-The Organization is currently in the process of appealing the settlements.
+At June 30, 2024, all overpayment amounts for paid claims have been recouped through Medicare payments.